Doctor of Philosophy

 Graduate Programs in Education does not normally accept undergraduate courses for credit toward graduate degrees.

-All supporting documents are due on December 1, 2020.
+All supporting documents are due on December 1.
 This is the same date as the application deadline.
+NO EXCEPTIONS

 It is the responsibility of the student to ensure that transcripts arrive before the application deadline, and that referees are aware of this deadline.

-Two (2) references are required to complete your application.
+Two (2) academic references are required.
 References will be asked to complete an online reference form.
 No hard copy letters of reference or documents will be accepted.

 Please see the Faculty of Graduate Studies' advice on finding references for your application.